Census Dots

 Multiracial

-Of the 740 places in Kansas, New Albany is the 642nd most populous.
+New Albany is ranked the 565th most populous place in Kansas, out of 740 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+New Albany was ranked the 642nd most populous place in the 2020 Census.

 New Albany's White Population